 We take our commitment to you very seriously and take every measure to ensure success.

 To create the most meaningful interactions, maintain safety, and achieve the best outcomes we must be steadfast in each of our commitments.
-That means we also must avoid the temptation to send therapy teams out to places simply upon request.
+That means we must avoid the temptation to send therapy teams out to places simply upon request.
 When you contract with Health Heelers you gain access to a wealth or knowledge, expertise and resources in Animal-Assisted Interventions; a level of commitment and service that is unmatched!
 Program costs vary, as we appreciate the unique needs of each facility or agency, and the individuals that they serve.